-A: From the moment you decide to build, a natural question is, “when will the project be done”?
+A: From the moment you decide to build, a natural question is, “when will the project be done?”
 We will provide a project schedule before breaking ground which will provide a Target Date for completion.
 Changes made by the Owner, unforeseen circumstances (such as weather delays or concealed conditions) may add time to the overall schedule; however, the schedule will be updated when a delay occurs so that the Owner’s expectations are managed.

 What is a “General Contractor”?

 A: A General Contractor is the prime contractor who is responsible for most of the work at the construction site, including that performed by the subcontractors.
-The General Contractor oversees all work while verifying that it is installed as detailed on the drawings, defined by the building codes, and are within industry standards.
+The General Contractor oversees all work while verifying that it is installed as detailed on the drawings, defined by the building codes, and is within industry standards.

 What is a Budget?

 A: Budget generally refers to a list or spreadsheet of all planned expenses to complete the construction project.
-An Owner’s budget will typically include all associated costs of construction including Architectural design fees, structural engineering fees, permit fees, (which combined are called “soft costs”) and construction costs.
-Essentially the budget is a tool that illustrates the trade-offs of making monetary decisions during the construction process.
+An Owner’s budget will typically include all associated costs of construction including architectural design fees, structural engineering fees, permit fees, (which combined are called “soft costs”) and construction costs.
+Essentially the budget is a tool that illustrates the trade-offs of monetary decisions during the construction process.
 A General Contractor’s budget will be similar to the Owner’s budget; however, the GC typically does not track the soft costs of the project.